entrepeneur4lyf/phpstack-template-system/docs/htmx_integration.md

 1. `HtmxComponents`: The main class that registers all HTMX-related functionality with the TemplateEngine.
 2. `HtmxConfig`: Manages configuration options for HTMX.
 3. `HtmxComponent`: Base class for all HTMX-specific components.
-4. `HtmxPluginManager`: Manages HTMX-specific plugins.
+4. `PluginManager`: Manages HTMX-specific plugins.
 5. `HtmxViewHelper`: Provides helper methods for common HTMX-related operations in views.

 ## Basic Usage